SCUBA Valves

 The Deutsches Institut Für Normung (DIN) is a German standards setting organization similar to our American National Standards Institute (ANSI).
 DIN 477 is a specification that recommends cylinder valve outlet and connector designs for specific types of gases and pressures based upon safety considerations.
 These various designs have deliberate incompatibilities to preclude the possibility of errors when handling different types of compressed gases at differing working pressures.
 The breathing gas valve outlet and connector of interest for divers was originally defined in the DIN 477 standards (now defined in the International Organization for Standardization ISO-12209 specification) and thus this style outlet is colloquially termed by scuba divers in North America as the "DIN valve".
 DIN scuba valve outlet and regulator fittings are most widely used outside the U.S. and their thread form is also sometimes referred to elsewhere as G 5/8" BSP.
 The regulator first stage DIN connector is a male screw type, and instead of clamping on to the outside of the valve as does the yoke, it screws directly into the female DIN outlet of the valve.
 The sealing O-ring is held in the end of the regulator connector rather than in the face of the outlet.
 The DIN 477 system, with it's captured o-ring design, has proven to be very reliable for use with SCUBA.

-The DIN outlet/connector for scuba cylinders with test pressure ratings up to 300 bar and is commonly referred to in the US SCUBA industry by the slang term "200 bar", because most European dive cylinders with 300 bar test pressures have working pressures in the 200 bar range.
-The DIN outlet/connector for cylinders with test pressure ratings up to 450 bar and is commonly referred to in the US SCUBA industry by the slang term "300 bar", because most European dive cylinders with 450 bar test pressures have working pressures in the 300 bar range.
+The DIN outlet/connector for scuba cylinders with test pressure ratings up to 300 bar is commonly referred to in the US SCUBA industry by the slang term "200 bar", because most European dive cylinders with 300 bar test pressures have working pressures in the 200 bar range.
+The DIN outlet/connector for cylinders with test pressure ratings up to 450 bar is commonly referred to in the US SCUBA industry by the slang term "300 bar", because most European dive cylinders with 450 bar test pressures have working pressures in the 300 bar range.
 The two designs are similar, but the 300 bar valve outlet is deliberately deeper so the shorter 200 bar connector will not be long enough to seat properly.
 This is a safety feature to prevent connecting a low pressure device to a high pressure supply.
 (There are some other minor differences but the depth is the most immediately obvious difference.)
 It's important to understand that the "200 bar" or "300 bar" descriptions are just slang terms that have nothing to do with the pressure ratings of the outlets and connectors themselves!

 Frequently Asked Questions About 200 vs. 300 Bar